 Eric Ramos, 19, San Antonio

-Eric Ramos says he’s been terrible all his lifestyles.
+Eric Ramos says he’s been terrible all his life.
 His mom continually told him, “Go to high school.
-You’ll be better off,” and he says that is what he is doing.
+You’ll be better off,” he says that is what he is doing.
 But it hasn’t been smooth.

-Ramos is the youngest of three brothers and is the primary in his own family to graduate from excessive faculty.
-He lives in San Antonio, and his mom and one of all his brothers, and he also enables assist them.
+Ramos is the youngest of three brothers and the primary in his family to graduate from excessive faculty.
+He lives in San Antonio with his mom and one of his brothers, and he also assists them.

-In the fall, whilst the first enrolled in San Antonio College, the notion he’d be capable of manage 3 lessons and a complete-time process at a wearing goods store.
+In the fall, while the first enrolled in San Antonio College, the notion he’d be capable of managing three lessons and a complete-time process at a wearing goods store.

-But in the first few weeks of class, Ramos, 19, fell in the back of.
-He got unwell and overlooked a couple of days — the equal days his instructors talked about on-line assignments.
+But in the first few weeks of class, Ramos, 19, fell behind.
+He got unwell and overlooked a few days—the same days his instructors talked about online assignments.
 He says he did not learn about those assignments until a month into the semester.
-When he eventually logged into the web portal, he had numerous zeros within the grade book.
+Eventually, he logged into the web portal with numerous zeros within the grade book.

-“I became actually failing the elegance with like a 30[%],” Ramos says, sitting on a bench outdoor the campus library.
-“I become the type of annoyed due to the fact I wasn’t told.
-But it really is my fault because I overlooked days of college.
-That’s the type of plenty for university.””
+“I became failing the elegance with like a 30[%],” Ramos says, sitting on a bench outdoors at the campus library.
+“I become annoyed due to the fact I wasn’t told.
+But it is my fault because I overlooked the days of college.
+That’s the type of plenty for university.”

-He says if he’d acknowledged how critical the first few weeks had been, he could have long past to elegance even though he was unwell.
+He says if he’d acknowledged how critical the first few weeks had been, he could have long passed to elegance even though he was unwell.

-After that, Ramos says he reduced his hours at paintings and controlled to elevate his grades sufficient to skip.
+After that, Ramos says he reduced his hours at paintings and controlled to elevate his grades sufficiently to skip.

 He plans to get a certificate in facts technology and find a better-paying tech help process, then preserves running and going to high school until he has an accomplice’s degree in cybersecurity.

-Ramos says he still isn’t positive if he likes college; however, he sees it because a great way to assist his family financially.
+Ramos says he still isn’t positive if he likes college; however, he sees it because it is a great way to financially assist his family.

 “The pressure’s on me,” he says.
 “They suppose I’m going to be the one who makes it out.”